vladimiretalankin/redmine_note_shortener/README.md

 # redmine_note_shortener
 A small plugin that improves user experience and speeds up loading of Issue pages by hiding out notes' text that exceeds the given number of characters.
-Each user can set their preferable number of characters to display.
+Each user can set their preferred number of characters to display.

 ### Install